Royalpriesthood3260/Walmart-Weekly-Sales-Predictive-Analysis/README.md

 ## 🔍 Key Findings

-- 🏪 **Store identity** is the single strongest predictor — dominates the RF feature importance chart by a massive margin
+- 🏪 **Store identity** is the single strongest predictor that dominates the RF feature importance chart by a massive margin
-- 📅 **Week of the year** is the second most important feature — confirming seasonality is the other major driver
+- 📅 **Week of the year** is the second most important feature confirming seasonality is the other major driver
-- 🎄 **Holiday weeks** produce a real but modest boost — statistically significant (p = 0.0076)
+- 🎄 **Holiday weeks** produce a real but modest boost statistically significant (p = 0.0076)
 - 📉 **Unemployment and CPI** rank surprisingly high in RF feature importance despite weak individual correlations
-- ⛽ **Fuel Price** is the weakest variable across every analysis — no significant relationship with sales (r = 0.009, p = 0.45)
+- ⛽ **Fuel Price** is the weakest variable across every analysis.
+No significant relationship with sales (r = 0.009, p = 0.45)
 - 📈 **XGBoost** outperformed Random Forest (R² 0.9159 vs 0.9074) by correcting errors step by step rather than averaging independent trees
 ---

 ## 📌 Project Summary

-This project predicts weekly sales across 45 Walmart stores using four regression models — linear regression, stepwise regression, random forest, and XGBoost — applied to data from February 2010 to October 2012.
+This project predicts weekly sales across 45 Walmart stores using four regression models. linear regression, stepwise regression, random forest, and XGBoost applied to data from February 2010 to October 2012.
 Models were trained on 2010–2011 and tested on 2012 to prevent data leakage, with the linear model coming out on top at R² = 0.9596.

 The main finding is straightforward: **which store it is and what time of year it is explain most of the variation in sales.** Economic variables like fuel price turned out to have almost no relationship with sales at all.
 All four models exceeded R² = 0.90, showing that weekly retail sales are highly predictable once you account for store identity and seasonality.